 Now, when writing integration tests for this component of our application, we don't want to connect to a real SMTP server and deliver emails.
 Otherwise, our users would receive funny test messages whenever we run our test suite.

-Writing integration tests with GreenMail and JUnit 5
+Writing Integration Tests with GreenMail and JUnit 5

 There are multiple ways to integrate GreenMail for our integration test.
 Let's start with the most intuitive approach and register GreenMail's JUnit Jupiter extension.

-We'll need the following GreenMail dependency for this:
+We need the following GreenMail dependency for this:

-1 2 3 4 5 6 | <dependency> <groupId>com.icegreen</groupId> <artifactId>greenmail-junit5</artifactId> <version>1.6.1</version> <scope>test</scope> </dependency> |
+1 2 3 4 5 6 | <dependency> <groupId>com.icegreen</groupId> <artifactId>greenmail-junit5</artifactId> <version>1.6.5</version> <scope>test</scope> </dependency> |

 While registering the GreenMail extension, we can configure the email server and decide which protocols we need for testing.
 As our demo application only sends emails, activating SMTP is enough: